Tony118g/doctor-diary/README.md

 ### Existing Features

 Doctor's Diary is designed with features that encorperate the purpose of the site.
-The design and display of the site is limitted by factors such as the terminal size and the fact that it is done primarily using python.
-If the site were to encorporate an interface other than the command line interface for user interaction, a few improvements could be made for user experience.
+The design and display of the site is limitted by factors such as the terminal size and the fact that it is done primarily using python as a CLI app.
+If the site were to encorporate an interface other than the command line interface for user interaction, a few improvements could be made for a better user experience.

 However, the following features outline how the site is best designed to fit needs in its current state.

+NB - The app is intended for a single user or a small number of users performing the same job at a medical practice.

-* The Main Menu
+* #### The Main Menu
    * When the page is first loaded, the user is presented with a main menu containing options to select from depending on what they want to achieve.

    ![screenshot of the main menu](readme-images/main-menu.png)

-* The Search Menu
+* #### The Search Menu
    * The search menu is displayed when the user chooses the option to search for appointments.
    * This presents the user with options to search for specific appointments.
       * The user can search for a specific name or a specific date.